Naomi Campbell Was A Breathtaking Work Of Art At The Golden Globes

 Naomi Campbell was the belle of the ball at Sunday evening's Golden Globes.

-The 46-year-old still looks the same as when she first started her modelling career, rocking an intricate one-shoulder, lavender and black Atelier Versace gown.
-Campbell was a work of art.
+The 46-year-old who still looks the same as when she first started her modelling career, rocked an intricate one-shoulder, lavender and black Atelier Versace gown, which looked like a work of art.

 The showstopping frock also offered sequin embellishments and spiral detailing, which hugged her curves impeccably.